Contact Us

 Mattresses used at Williams measure 36" x 80" (twin extra-long).
 Williams DOES NOT supply pillows...you must bring your own.

-- No. Limited parking space makes it impossible to allow first-year students to have cars.
 First-year students will be required to acknowledge this policy as directed by Campus Safety and Security http://security.williams.edu/?page_id=363.

 Academic/Campus Resources/Technical Questions